 Run Your Pool Pump for Intermittent Hours

-To complete at least one turnaround period, you need to operate your pool pump for at least eight hours a day.
+To complete at least one turnaround period, you must operate your pool pump for at least eight hours daily.
 But it doesn’t have to be eight consecutive hours.
 You can refer to the non-peak utility hours and plan to run your pool pump accordingly.

 You can run your pump for three hours now, two hours at lunch, and three hours before bed.
 You’re covered as long as it stays pumping for at least eight hours every 24 hours.